Theory and package structure

 Package structure

 The package pyforce comprises 3 subpackages: offline, online and tools.
 The first two collect the main functionalities, in particular the different DDROM techniques; whereas, the last includes importing and storing functions (from dolfinx directly or mapping from OpenFOAM), some backend classes for the snapshots and the calculation of integrals/norms.
-In the following, some figures sketching how the different classes are connected to each other during the offline and online phases.
+In the following, some figures are sketching how the different classes are connected to each other during the offline and online phases.

 Offline Phase

-Once the snapshots have been generated and collected into the class FunctionsList, the aims of this phase consists in generating a proper reduced representation and obtain an optimal sensors configuration.
+, the aims of this phase consists in generating a proper reduced representation and obtain an optimal sensors configuration.

 Online Phase

-Given the basis functions and the sensors placed in the offline phase, the objective becomes the reconstruction of the state of the system given a set of local measures of some characteristic fields.
+Given the basis functions and the sensors placed in the offline phase, the objective becomes the reconstruction of the state of the system given a set of local measurements of some characteristic fields.
 As reported in [CRI+24, IRL+23], the quantities of interest in a nuclear reactor can be quite a few and not all of them can be directly observed; therefore, supposing to have two coupled fields to reconstruct \((\phi, \mathbf{u})\) and only local evaluations of \(\phi\) are available, two different problems arise: